Karen Kerschmann, LCSW

 Tip #1: Stick to One Goal

-As a cognitive behavioral therapist I almost always assign my clients homework.
-At the beginning of our work together we design the exercises to be very small.
-Once someone gains traction moving forward is much less effort and almost organic, so keep this in mind.
+As a cognitive behavioral therapist, I almost always assign my clients homework.
+At the beginning of our work together, we design the exercises to be very small.
+Once someone gains traction moving forward, it takes much less effort and is almost organic, so keep this in mind.

-When deciding on a New Years’ resolution, stick to the one thing and keep it achievable.
+When deciding on a New Year’s 2025 resolution, stick to the one thing and keep it achievable.

-Try to find a goal that is small, and cut it by half.
+Try to find a small goal and cut it in half.
 You will most likely build momentum as you move forward.

 The best way to keep your resolution measurable is to start small.
-Begin by taking baby steps once a day.
+Begin by taking baby How to Make Your New Year's Resolution Sticksteps once a day.
 If your resolution is to hydrate, drink one more glass of water a day.
 If you want to stop drinking soda, start by drinking one less a day.
 Over time, these little changes add up to help you reach your goal.
 In addition, try to be mindful of your goal throughout the day.
 When you remember, take a micro-step toward achievement.

 Tip #3: Anticipate Barriers

-Before you even try to enact your resolution, make a list of the barriers you anticipate in the process.
+Before you even try to enact your resolution, list the barriers you anticipate.
 Ask yourself what self-defeating roadblocks you have encountered in past efforts.
 Then, ask yourself what you see as impeding your future efforts.

-- You may also notice yourself engaging in sabotaging self-talk such as, “I deserve a break” or “I’m not motivated”.
+• You may also notice yourself sabotaging self-talk such as, “I deserve a break” or “I’m not motivated.”

-Afterward, record what you are going to do the next time this barrier rears its head.
-In your quest for a change, you are bound to hit upon this resistance.
-At its root, resistance is a reaction founded in fear.
-Taking little steps are the best way to get to where you are going.
+Afterward, record what you will do the next time this barrier rears its head.
+You are bound to hit upon this resistance in your quest for change.
+At its root, resistance is a reaction founded on fear.
+Taking little steps is the best way to get where you are going.

 Here are some ways to cope with the fear of change

 Why do you want this?
 What is the benefit?
-There are going to be some hard times throughout your journey of change, times when you need to remind yourself of the why.
-Therefore, an important step in keeping your New Years’ resolution is making an advantages card.
+There will be some hard times throughout your journey of change, times when you need to remind yourself of the why.
+Therefore, an important step in keeping your New Year’s resolution is making an advantages card.

 An advantages card can be made of anything you want.
 Some people like to use a notecard, while others write on mirrors or dry erase boards.
 The content is simple.
 Just make a list of all the reasons why you want to accomplish your goal.
 Maybe you want to lose weight to become healthier, or maybe you have a specific clothing size you want to hit.

-Read your list twice a day, really reflecting on why you want to accomplish your goals.
-In times of extremely self-defeating thoughts, it is recommended by cognitive behavioral therapists that you read your advantages card as needed.
+Read your list twice daily, reflecting on why you want to accomplish your goals.
+In times of highly self-defeating thoughts, it is recommended by cognitive behavioral therapists that you read your advantages card as needed.

 Tip #5: Accept You Will Have Bumps

-It is important not only to realize but also to accept you will slip up along the way.
+It is crucial to realize and accept that you will slip up along the way.
 There are instances when you will be barraged with berating thoughts and crumble under the pressure.
-However, do not use a mess up to engage in all or nothing thinking!
+However, do not use a mess-up to engage in all-or-nothing thinking!
 When you encounter a bump in the road, do not give up!
-For example: when you smoke that cigarette and you break the resolution once, do not throw in the towel and buy a whole pack.
+For example, when you smoke that cigarette and you break the resolution once, do not throw in the towel and buy a whole pack.
 We will all lapse, but we don’t have to relapse.
-In order to make a habit your small behaviors will take a minimum of 3 weeks.
-Those small behaviors will lead to reaching your resolution goal by the end of the year.
+To make a habit, your small behaviors will take at least 3 weeks.
+Those small behaviors will lead to reaching your 2025 resolution goal by the end of the year.
 Be patient and practice self-compassion, especially when you inevitably mess up!

 Tip #6: Ask Someone to Hold You Accountable

 This tip sounds as though it would be easy.
 However, it can be the most difficult, especially if you are allergic to criticism.
-That is why it is important to find someone you trust and respect to hold you accountable to reaching your resolution.
-Although you may want to fight them, you will be more likely to listen when you know they are giving advice with good intentions.
-A good CBT therapist holds their clients accountable by assigning homework and expecting follow-through, so don’t be afraid to seek out professional guidance if you are having difficulty finding external support.
+That is why it is sometimes necessary to find someone you trust and respect to hold you accountable to reaching your 2025 resolution.
+Although you may want to fight them, you will be more likely to listen when you know they are advising with good intentions.
+A good CBT therapist holds their clients accountable by assigning homework and expecting follow-through, so don’t be afraid to seek professional guidance if you have difficulty finding external support.

 Tip #7: Make a Plan